 The Third Street Promenade is a pedestrian mall with shopping, dining, and entertainment in the downtown area of Santa Monica, California.

-It is considered a premier shopping and dining district on the Westside and draws crowds from all over the Greater Los Angeles area.
+It is considered the premier shopping and dining district on the Westside and draws crowds from all over the Greater Los Angeles area.

 The promenade is a short walk away from the famous Pacific Park at the Pier and a metro ride from Downtown LA.